by: Anthony Parent 2012-11-08

 A Final Notice of Intent to Levy is the notice a taxpayer is given that they have 30 days to a right to claim something known as a Collection Due Process hearing.
 At this hearing, a taxpayer should present something called a "proposed collection alternative," or raise issues why they don't owe the tax, that is, claim innocent spouse relief, or an audit reconsideration.
 To put it more clearly, a taxpayer can dispute the ability to pay the debt, and/or dispute the validity of the debt.

-IRS appeals officers tend to be the best and brightest of the IRS and very grounded in reality and very aware of the incredible detailed Internal Revenue Manual.
-They are experts at tax research and usually work methodical.
+IRS appeals officers tend to be the best and brightest of the IRS and very grounded in reality and very aware of the incredibly detailed Internal Revenue Manual.
+They are experts at tax research and usually work methodicaly.
 Because of their high level of competence, taxpayers have the right to have a tax attorney or other tax professional represent them at the hearing.

 It is important that the collection due process hearing be treated as a legal proceeding.
 The reason is that if a taxpayer can not find a reasonable solution at the hearing, the taxpayer has a right to take the case to tax court.
 Most cases fail in tax court because the taxpayer failed to create a record or actually show up at the hearing.
 They wind up being dismissed because taxpayers did not know how to follow the rules.